 Mr. David is the author of several publications, one of which has been favourably cited by the Supreme Court of Canada.
 He has given talks on class actions for the Bar of Quebec, the Canadian Bar Association and during the National Symposium on Class Action organized by Osgoode Hall Law School.
 He has appeared before the media on a number of occasions.

-Mr. David is President of the Class Action Section of the Quebec Branch of the Canadian Bar Association.
+Mr. David is very involved in his profession.
+He is a member of the Executive Committee of the Class Action Section of the Quebec Branch of the Canadian Bar Association.
 He is also the President of the Bar of Montreal’s liaison committee with the Régie de l’énergie (the Quebec Energy Board).
+He is also a member of the Executive Committee of the International Law Section of the Canadian Bar Association.
 From 2012 to 2015, he sat on the Illegal Practice of Law committee of the Bar of Montreal.
 From 2008 to 2012, he sat on the bar of Montreal’s liaison committee with the Superior Court.

 Me Meloche earned his Bachelor of Law in 1992.
 He was called to the Québec Bar in 1993.
 For 20 years, he worked in the firm Meloche Larivière in which he developed and established sustained and close relationships with various societies and organizations in the public, semi-public and private sectors.